-I'm tired of hearing people getting worked up about the "demeaning and
+I'm tired of people getting worked up about “demeaning and humiliating”

-humiliating" treatment that some celebrity or the other occasionally
+treatment that some celebrity occasionally suffers at the hands of

 Two recent examples: former Indian president A.P.J.
 Abdul Kalam being